Pre-Race Routines to Ensure Race Day Success

-If it was speed, find a buddy to do some straight-lining and make some tweaks to your set-up and technique.
+When it was speed, find a buddy to do some straight-lining and make some tweaks to your set-up and technique.

-No matter the venue or conditions you’ll always want to check your speed is OK on the day, check out the wind and check out the starting line.
+No matter the venue or conditions you’ll always want to check your speed is OK on the day.
+Check out the wind and check out the starting line.

 Ideally, before you leave the shore organise to hook up with another boat to test your speed and to study the wind.